Port of Bridgetown: History

-In 1948-49 Sir Douglas Richie, M.C.
-Vice-Chairman, of the Port of London Authority Published "Report on the Proposed Construction of a Deep Water Wharf" with a proposal of a £3,000,000 port facility for Barbados.
+In 1948–1949 Sir Douglas Richie, M.C.
+Vice-chairman, of the Port of London Authority Published "Report on the Proposed Construction of a Deep Water Wharf" with a proposal of a £3,000,000 port facility for Barbados.
 Construction of the Deep Water Harbour began in 1956 by Costain Group of Britain, and cost EC$28,000,000 through completion in 1961.
 The port was formed by creating a man-made isthmus across the shallow strait that existed off the coast of Fontabelle, St. Michael.
-The isthmus formed 90 acres of new land stretching from the original west coast of Barbados, out to a small uninhabited, ex-quarantine island just offshore, named Pelican Island.
+The isthmus formed 90 acre of new land stretching from the original west coast of Barbados, out to a small uninhabited, ex-quarantine island just offshore, named Pelican Island.
 After the initial completion, the harbour later underwent a $22 million expansion seventeen years later.

 In 2002, Barbados Port Inc. contracted with Jan De Nul Group of Companies of Belgium to carry out dredging at the port facility.
 The dredging was deemed necessary to allow some of the world's largest cruise ships to berth in Barbados rather than anchoring offshore.
 The project followed a rigorous environmental monitoring programme by the Barbados Port Inc. along with key regulatory agencies, namely the Town Planning Department, the Coastal Zone Management Unit, the Environmental Engineering Division and the University of the West Indies' Natural Resources Management Programme to ensure that the oceanographic and sediment processes, the water quality, and the marine communities were not compromised in any way.
 During this operation, the port's depth was increased to 11.6 metres (from 9.6 metres).
 Reclaimed material from the dredging was added to increase the port's cargo area by 9 acres.